piroor/fxaddonlib-stringbundle/README.md

 ## Abstract

-XUL's <stringbundle> has some useful methods, but nsIStringBundle doesn't.
+XUL's "stringbundle" element has some useful methods, but nsIStringBundle doesn't.
-This provides a wrapper for nsIStringBundle compatible to <stringbundle>.
+This provides a wrapper for nsIStringBundle compatible to "stringbundle".

 ## Usage